MissingMaps/missingmaps.github.io/README.md

 Illustrator files for the sites graphics can be found in the MissingMaps repository.
 They are made in CC 2015.

 Badge graphics can be found in the Users repository.

+The font used for the graphics & most of the site is [Hind](https://www.google.com/fonts/specimen/Hind).
+For the graphics with text on them, they've been converted to outlines.